alters-mit/sticky_mitten_avatar/README.md

 **For a detailed API, [read this](Documentation/sma_controller.md).** Use the StickyMittenAvatarController to move an avatar in a scene with a high-level API.

-At the start of the simulation, the controller caches [static object info](Documentation/static_object_info.md) per object in the scene and [static avatar info](Documentation/body_part_static.md).
-At the end of every action, the controller receives [frame data](Documentation/frame_data.md).
+- At the start of the simulation, the controller caches [static object info](Documentation/static_object_info.md) per object in the scene and [static avatar info](Documentation/body_part_static.md).
+- Each API function returns a [TaskStatus](Documentation/task_status.md) indicating whether the action succeeded and if not, why.
+- After calling each function, the controller updates its [FrameData](Documentation/frame_data.md).
+This data can be used to decide what the avatar's next action will be (pick up an object, navigate around a room, etc.)

 ### API (low-level)